Autumn Census webinar 2022

 • any claimant who gains eligibility for free school meals from 1st April will continue to receive free school meals until the end of the universal credit rollout period, and then until their phase of education ends.
 This covers until at least Summer 2023, and applies even if their circumstances change and they would no longer meet the eligibility criteria.

 For the Autumn Census the relevant periods from which the DfE is collecting periods of eligibility are as follows:

 An FSM eligibility Start Date and no FSM Eligibility end date; or,

-An FSM eligibility end date since the previous census, that is, on or after 19th May 2022 and up to including the Autumn census day of 6th October 2022.
+An FSM eligibility end date since the previous census, and up to including the Autumn census day.

-Extension of Temporary Free School Meals Eligibility: From April 2022, free school meal eligibility has been permanently extended to children from all groups with no recourse to public funds (NRPF), subject to income thresholds available here.
+Extension of Temporary Free School Meals Eligibility: Free school meal eligibility has been permanently extended to children from all groups with no recourse to public funds (NRPF), subject to income thresholds available here.

 The Early Years Pupil Premium is collected in the Autumn census.

 To view your pupil's FSM eligibility periods you can go to Admin > Students > Manage FSM or click on the FSM Eligibility tab in the census area under the View/Edit header.